Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Background and Preliminaries

 Our evaluation approach to characterizing the causal capabilities of LLMs begins with such question-answering evaluations.
 For each evaluation, we ask a series of questions or causal challenges and score the correctness of the resulting answer.
 Then, we probe deeper, to better understand the threats to the validity of the question-answer evaluations, and the likely robustness of LLM capabilities.

-{\bf Memorization Test\footnote{This method for testing for memorization and prior exposure of the LLM to data was developed by Harsha Nori and Rich Caruana, and will be presented in more detail in a soon-to-be released paper.}:} The primary threat to the validity of benchmark or question-answer style assessments is that the LLM may have directly memorized the benchmark answers.
+{\bf Memorization Test\footnote{Our approach to testing for memorization and prior exposure of the LLM follows the method as developed in~\cite{bordt2024elephantsforgetmemorizationlearning}.}:} The primary threat to the validity of benchmark or question-answer style assessments is that the LLM may have directly memorized the benchmark answers.
 In this case, our questions are likely not testing the LLM's inherent capability to complete a task (unless memorization is the capability we are testing!)

 To test whether the LLM has memorized a particular dataset or benchmark, we give the LLM a partial row of data from the dataset and ask it to autocomplete the remainder of the row.
-For a question-answer benchmark, we give the LLM half of the question, and ask it to auto-complete the remainder of the question itself.
+For non-tabular datasets, we present a snippet of the file and ask it to auto-complete from that starting point.
 To encourage the LLM to succeed, we prepend details about the dataset, such as its name, URL, and description, and also provide few-shot examples.
 The final measurement from the memorization test is the percentage of rows the LLM was able to regenerate correctly.
 Supplementary~\ref{app:memorization} provides additional details on the procedure.

 {\bf Redaction Test:} When we see an LLM generate a correct answer to a question, we are still sometimes unsure why.
 Is the LLM attending to the appropriate aspects of the question, or has it learned to repeat unreliable patterns that may lead to errors in the future.
 To better understand what aspects of the prompt or question an LLM is attending to, we use redaction and perturbation tests, motivated from explainable AI methods for NLP~\cite{sinha2021perturbing,danilevsky2020survey}.
 First, we redact words in the prompt, one by one, and see how the answer changes each time.
 Changes in the answer indicate the LLM is attending to the redacted word.